 Understand that by engaging in a court battle, the narcissist is using you to feel powerful and in control.
 It’s a way of feeling connected to you, even as you are separating, and drawing out the process increases that connection.

-Assume that these tactics will be used and this type of behavior will be displayed.
+Assume that these tactics will be used and this type of behaviour will be displayed.
 Preparing for and expecting them will prepare you mentally and help you avoid feeling surprised or confused when it happens.

-Narcissistic rage is a reaction to “narcissistic injury”, which occurs when a narcissists self-worth is threatened.
+Narcissistic rage is a reaction to “narcissistic injury”, which occurs when a narcissist's self-worth is threatened.
 Narcissists will go to great lengths to protect their wounded true, inner selves.
-When they feel it’s been exposed (as it likely will be during a divorce), they are prone to flying into a rage, attacking you, your character, your safety, your children.
+When they feel it’s been exposed (as it likely will be during a divorce), they are prone to flying into a rage, attacking you, your character, your safety, and your children.

 This, combined with a fundamental lack of empathy and a desire to win at all costs, can result in inappropriate and unnecessary filings with the court and an absolute unwillingness to negotiate or make any effort to meet in the middle about anything.
 Expect their attorney bills to run abnormally high.
-Be prepared to be maligned in paperwork, in court hearings, on social media, within social circles and the family.
+Be prepared to be maligned in paperwork, in court hearings, on social media, within social circles, and in the family.

-The term “flying monkeys” is used to describe people that narcissists will recruit to their side – people who will believe their story and participate in the smear campaigns the narcissist will wage against you.
+The term “flying monkeys” is used to describe people that narcissists will recruit to their side – people who will believe their story and participate in the smear campaign the narcissist will wage against them.
 Narcissists will pollute the waters and cause harm to your reputation while garnering support for themselves and recruiting those flying monkeys as agents of their rage is something that you can absolutely expect.

 Expect the tables to be turned on you: